 September is also a good time for this hike as fall colors arrive.
 Additionally, thunderstorms are less frequent in September compared to July and August.

-In the spring time, Static Peak occasionally sees visits from backcountry skiers, who approach via Static Peak Draw on the east side.
-However, note that Static Peak is closed to all human traffic between December 1st and March 31st to protect winter bighorn sheep habitat.
+During the spring, Static Peak occasionally sees visits from backcountry skiers, who approach via Static Peak Draw on the east side.
+However, note that Static Peak is closed to all human traffic between December 1st and April 30th to protect winter bighorn sheep habitat.

 Moose are commonly seen on this hike, especially between the trailhead and Death Canyon Patrol Cabin.